Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Introduction

 \section{Introduction}

-According to a conjecture attributed to Deligne and Grothendieck, there is a unique natural transformation $c_*: \cF \to H_*$ from the functor of constructible functions on a complex algebraic variety $X$ to homology, such that if $X$ is a smooth then $c_*(\one_X)=c(TX)\cap [X]$.
-This conjecture was proved by MacPherson \cite{macpherson:chern}; the class $c_*(\one_X)$ for possibly singular $X$ was shown to coincide with a class defined earlier by M.-H.~Schwartz \cite{schwartz:1, schwartz:2, BS81}.
-For any constructible subset $W\subset X$, we call the class $c_{SM}(W):= c_*(\one_W)\in H_*(X)$ the \textit{Chern-Schwartz-MacPherson} (CSM) class of $W$.
-The theory of CSM classes was later extended to the equivariant setting by Ohmoto, \cite{ohmoto:eqcsm}.
-We denote by $\csmT(W):= c_*^T(\one_W)$ the equivariant CSM class.
+According to a conjecture attributed to Deligne and Grothendieck, there is a unique natural transformation $c_*: \cF \to H_*$ from the functor of constructible functions to homology, over the category of compact complex algebraic varieties and proper morphisms, such that if $X$ is smooth then $c_*(\one_X)=c(TX)\cap [X]$.
+This conjecture was proved by MacPherson~\cite{macpherson:chern}; the class $c_*(\one_X)$ for possibly singular $X$ was later shown to coincide with a class defined earlier by M.-H.~Schwartz \cite{schwartz:1, schwartz:2, BS81}.
+For any constructible subset $W\subseteq X$, we call the class $c_{SM}(W):= c_*(\one_W)\in H_*(X)$ the \textit{Chern-Schwartz-MacPherson} (CSM) class of $W$ in~$X$.
+The theory of CSM classes was later extended to the equivariant setting by Ohmoto~\cite{ohmoto:eqcsm}.
+We denote by $\csmT(W):= \csT(\one_W)$ the torus equivariant CSM class.

-The main object of study in this paper are the (torus) equivariant CSM classes of Schubert cells in flag manifolds.
+The main objects of study in this paper are the (torus) equivariant CSM classes of Schubert cells in flag manifolds.
 These classes were computed in various generality: for Grassmannians, in the non-equivariant specialization, by Aluffi and Mihalcea \cite{aluffi.mihalcea:csm,mihalcea:binomial}, and Jones \cite{jones:csm}; for type A partial flag manifolds by Rim{\'a}nyi and Varchenko \cite{rimanyi.varchenko:csm}, using the fact that they coincide with certain weight functions studied in \cite{RTV:partial,RTV:Kstable,RTV:Yangian}, and using interpolation properties obtained by Weber \cite{Weber}; and for flag manifolds in all Lie types by Aluffi and Mihalcea~\cite{aluffi.mihalcea:eqcsm} using Bott-Samelson desingularizations of Schubert varieties.

-The CSM classes satisfy an impressive range of properties.
-On the algebraic side, these properties stem from two sources: relations to Hecke algebras, and to stable envelopes.
-We briefly explain this next.
-It was proved in \cite{aluffi.mihalcea:eqcsm} that the equivariant CSM classes arise from a twisted representation of the Weyl group on the equivariant cohomology of the flag manifold, via certain Demazure-Lusztig operators.
-In type A, this representation was studied by Lascoux, Leclerc and Thibon \cite{LLT:twisted,LLT:flagYB}, and in all types these operators have been considered by Ginzburg \cite{ginzburg:methods} in relation to the (affine, degenerate) Hecke algebra.
-Second, Rim{\'a}nyi and Varchenko \cite{rimanyi.varchenko:csm} (see also Su's thesis \cite{su:thesis}) showed that the CSM classes are essentially equivalent to the {\em stable envelopes\/} of Maulik and Okounkov \cite{maulik.okounkov:quantum} for the cotangent bundle of flag manifolds.
-The interplay between these two points of view allows us to establish precise orthogonality results among these CSM classes and associated `dual' CSM classes.